FischerLogan/statistical_analysis_of_aerial_phenomena/README.md

 Some of the analyses in this project include:

--Frequency of sightings over time
+- Frequency of sightings over time
--Frequency of sightings by month
+- Frequency of sightings by month
--Shape/type distribution of phenomena
+- Shape/type distribution of phenomena
--Correlations
+- Correlations

 ---